eMVee-NL/eMVee-NL.github.io/_posts/2026-08-19-HackMyVM-Writeup-oldschool.md

 ```php
 if (ctype_alpha($iLsE8[0])) { goto llBX9; }
 ```

 What does this mean: The script checks the very first character of our payload.
 It strictly requires it to be an alphabetical character (`ctype_alpha`).

-The Flow: If our payload begins with a number, a space, or a special character, it jumps to `FpB_d:`, prints an angry ASCII-art robot (`╰(☉_☉)╯ Attack detected`), and terminates immediately (exit).
+The flow: If our payload begins with a number, a space, or a special character, it jumps to `FpB_d:`, prints an angry ASCII-art robot (`╰(☉_☉)╯ Attack detected`), and terminates immediately (exit).
 If it begins with a letter, we proceed to `llBX9:`.

 3. The second filter, the keyword blacklist
 At label `kanZG:`, the blacklist array containing our forbidden commands (nc, bash, cat, etc.) is loaded.
 The script loops through this list at label `qy44y:`

 What does this mean: The code scans our entire input string.
 If it detects even a partial match with a blacklisted keyword, it routes the traffic to `RBQfX:`.

-The Flow: The application prints "`Attack detected: [keyword] is forbidden`" and exits.
+The flow: The application prints "`Attack detected: [keyword] is forbidden`" and exits.
 If our payload contains absolutely no blacklisted words, the execution flows safely to labels `AAxMy:` and `wXb9o:`.

 4. The third filter, special character regex
 At label `QtfMk:`, the script enforces a regular expression check
 ```php
 if (preg_match("/[ ;*()#&]/", $iLsE8))
 ```

 What does this mean: This regex hunts for dangerous symbols commonly used in command injection attacks, such as spaces, semicolons (;), asterisks (*), parentheses, hashes (#), and ampersands (&).

-The Flow: If any of these symbols are found, the code jumps to SKvhs:, triggers another attack warning, and terminates.
+The flow: If any of these symbols are found, the code jumps to SKvhs:, triggers another attack warning, and terminates.
 If none are present, we finally enter the safe execution zone at label tbO84:.

 5. The destination: command execution
 If our payload successfully survives all three verification boundaries, it reaches label `tbO84:`